rlucas-scninet/scinet-site/pages/about/policy.md

    *  A [Galaxy](https://galaxyproject.org/) web-based graphical workflow management system is available to all SCINet users.
 This is accessible via SCINet login credentials at [https://galaxy.scinet.usda.gov](https://galaxy.scinet.usda.gov).
    *  Public-facing websites are currently not available from SCINet.

+**Data Retention:** Upon SCINet account deactivation (see Accounts section), the following data retention policies go into effect for files owned by the deactivated SCINet user:
+- Home directory: supervisor (non-ARS: ARS sponsor) will be given access by the VRSC and required to take action within 90 days to preserve any files
+- Project directories:
+	- If there are no other active users on the project, the supervisor will be required to take action within 90 days
+	- If there are active users on the project, and the deactivated user was the project PI (requestor), then the supervisor must select another PI
+	- If there are active users on the project, and the deactivated user was not the project PI, then no further action need be taken